schilkp/schilkp.github.io/content/projects/KnokooMod/index.md

 {{ centered_img(src="knokoomod_small_cable.jpeg", width="50%") }}

-The 1/4" jack for the pedal, status LED, and timer potentiometer are must be connected to the board with an 8-pin JST XH cable:
+The 1/4" jack for the pedal, status LED, and timer potentiometer must be connected to the board with an 8-pin JST XH cable:

 {{ centered_img(src="knokoomod_large_cable.jpeg", width="50%") }}